sakarayajitesh/Starbucks-Capstone-Project/report.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Algorithms and Techniques
+As we are predicting that a person will/not respond to a given offer, this will be binary classification problem.So I am using here are a Binary Classifier and a Neural Network as Neural Network can be used for almost any task.

+After I use both of the algoirthms, I will used the **F1 score** metric to choose the best model out of these.

-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
+_(In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
 - _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_
+- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_)_

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section: